odedlaz/oded.blog/source/_posts/fedora_uefi.md

 My first thought: *"Oh shit.
 I'm f\*cked"*.
 My second thought: *"that doesn't make any sense!*.

 ## Game Plan

-All I need is a simple `grub-mkconfig`, but first I need to:
+All I need is a simple `grub-mkconfig` while booted in UEFI mode, but how?
 1. Convert my paritition table to [GUID Partition Table](https://en.wikipedia.org/wiki/GUID_Partition_Table)
 2. Free up some space for an [EFI Partition](https://en.wikipedia.org/wiki/EFI_system_partition) `/boot/efi` paritition
-3. Update GRUB
+3. Update GRUB to use UEFI

-From now on, we'll use my own partition table as an example:
+Before we continue, I want to share we you my own partition table:

 ```
 Disk /dev/sda: 953.9 GiB, 1024209543168 bytes, 2000409264 sectors
 Units: sectors of 1 * 512 = 512 bytes